Computational fluid dynamics: Finite volume method

 where $Q$ is the vector of conserved variables, $F$ is the vector of fluxes (see Euler equations or Navier–Stokes equations), $V$ is the volume of the control volume element, and $\mathbf{A}$ is the surface area of the control volume element.

 Finite element method

 The finite element method (FEM) is used in structural analysis of solids, but is also applicable to fluids.
 However, the FEM formulation requires special care to ensure a conservative solution.
 The FEM formulation has been adapted for use with fluid dynamics governing equations.
 Although FEM must be carefully formulated to be conservative, it is much more stable than the finite volume approach.
+FEM also provides more accurate solutions for smooth problems comparing to FVM.
+Another advantage of FEM is that it can handle complex geometries and boundary conditions.
 However, FEM can require more memory and has slower solution times than the FVM.

 In this method, a weighted residual equation is formed:

 where $R_i$ is the equation residual at an element vertex $i$, $Q$ is the conservation equation expressed on an element basis, $W_i$ is the weight factor, and $V^{e}$ is the volume of the element.